IMSL Software

 Both the Casio and Sharp organizers are very sensitive to exact communications timing.
 XLink/Win attempts to adapt to all models with any speed of PC.
 You should first verify that you have the correct model number selected to be sure that XLink/Win is using the right timing (for example, the protocol is compatible between the SF-5990SY and the SF-6900SY, but the timing is not).
 There are rare occasions when a timing error may occur anyway with a particular combination of organizer, PC, and data content.
 If possible with your model, try a slower baud rate.
 If you can identify a particular record which is causing the problem, try deleting it.
 You may also want to try varying the parameter RELAXFACTOR in the Xlinkw.ini file, or the Quick Init setting on the Settings menu for Sharp YO/ZQ models (read about these parameters in the XLink/Win Help file).
 Please let IMSL Software know about any such problems in any case.

 Vbrun300.dll is a standard Microsoft system file, the Visual Basic 3 run-time library.
+It is not included in the installation package because most systems have it already.
 If you don't have it on your system already, a quick web search will turn up hundreds of download sites, but this is the official Microsoft download page for Vbrun300.dll.